chrislee35/orange3-nlp-book/03-Text Data.md

 - *Preprocess Text*
 - *Word Cloud*
 - *Corpus Viewer*
+- *Save Data*

 **Steps**:

-1. Load `news-headlines.csv` and identify the text and label columns.
+1. Load `test.csv` and identify the text and label columns.
 2. Apply at least 3 preprocessing steps in *Preprocess Text*.
 3. Generate a Word Cloud and analyze which terms are most common by category.
 4. Use *Corpus Viewer* to compare original vs cleaned text.
+5. Use *Save Data* to save the cleaned data as `news-headlines.tab`

 > 📝 **Bonus Task**: Try filtering words by minimum length (e.g., > 4 characters) and observe the effect.